 See The Impala Catalog Service for background information on the catalogd service.

 The new resource management feature interacts with both YARN and Llama services.
-See Resource Management for Impala for usage information for Impala resource management.
+See Resource Management for usage information for Impala resource management.

 There are no incompatible changes in Impala 1.1.1.